(445473) 2010 VZ98: Diameter and albedo

-While American astronomer Michael E. Brown assumes a diameter of 471 kilometers and an albedo of 0.07, the Johnston Archive estimates a diameter of 443 kilometers with generic albedo of 0.09.
+While American astronomer Michael E. Brown assumes a diameter of 471 kilometers and an albedo of 0.07, Johnston's Archive estimates a diameter of 443 kilometers with generic albedo of 0.09.
 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.10 and calculates a diameter of 401 kilometers.
 These estimates are based on an absolute magnitude between 5.0 and 5.3.

 Naming

-As of 2018, this minor planet remains unnamed.
+As of 2025, this minor planet remains unnamed.